SwastikPurathepparambil/tailormake/README.md

 ## Backend Setup (IMPORTANT)

 THE BACKEND LIVES IN A SEPARATE REPO.
-COPY AND GO TO SAID LINK, BUT FOLLOW INSTRUCTIONS FROM THIS README.md

 ```text
 https://github.com/SwastikPurathepparambil/tmserver
 ```

-Do NOT follow the instructions in that repo — use the instructions below instead.
+Do NOT follow the instructions in that repo, use the instructions below.

 ### 1. Python Requirements